Concordia in Spain

 - Preference will be given to students who have a minimum 2.7 cumulative GPA, are registered in Concordia degree programs (Bachelor's, Master's or PhD) and are first-time applicants.
 Students who have between a 2.5 and 2.69 GPA are also eligible to apply.

 - Students who have no background in Spanish/who are absolute beginners to learning the language are encouraged to apply.

 - The selection committee reserves the right to interview applicants.

 How to apply

 - Attend an Information Session.
-Dates and times of sessions to be determined.
+Sessions to be held at the Concordia International office (2080 Mackay, Annex X).
+Dates and times of sessions are as follows:

 - Admissions decisions will be communicated shortly after the deadline.